temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

 :::note Non-Retryable Errors

-Although not shown in this code sample, you can specify Activity errors that Temporal should not attempt to retry.
+Although not shown in this code sample, you can specify Activity error types that Temporal should not attempt to retry.
 Set the Retry Option's non-retryable errors field.
 This provides you with the flexibility to choose the circumstances to retry.